 What is an infectious substance?

 An infectious substance is defined under Section 1.4 of the TDG Regulations.
-Basically, it’s a micro-organism that is known or reasonably believed to cause disease in humans or animals.
-The infectious substance might be contained in blood, tissue, organs, body fluids, vaccines or cultures.
+Basically, it’s a substance, such as viruses, bacteria, parasites, fungi or other agents that is known or reasonably believed to cause disease in humans or animals.
+Infectious substances might also be blood, tissue, organs, body fluids, or cultures that contain pathogenic microorganisms.

 As a consignor, you must comply with the requirements related to: